bogaudio/BogaudioModules/README-prerelease.md

 Rack allows left expanders as well as right, but to simplify things we've chosen not to use them, allowing only right expansion.
 Rack doesn't support expanders above or below the expanded module.

 Some expanders may be chainable: multiple instances can be added to continue expanding the base.
 In this case, the expanders must all be to the right of the base, and all touching.

+## <a name="bypassing"></a> Note on Bypassing

+Rack adds a "Bypass" option to the context (right-click) menu on every module.
+By default, this fully disables the module (while allowing it to remain patched), such that the module produces no output (or more precisely, constantly outputs 0V).
+For some modules, however, it makes more sense to pass the module's unmodified input to the output.

+Most Bogaudio modules implement bypassing according these general rules:
+  - Modules that generate a signal (VCOs, LFOs, noise/random generators, envelope generators), or combine signals (mixers, logic), typically produce no output.
+  - Modules that modify a signal (filters, effects, VCAs, attenuators) typically pass their input to the output.

+There are various exceptions and special or ambiguous cases; see the documentation for each module for details on that module's behavior.

 ## <a name="alternate_panels"></a> Alternate Panels